rastaman/jira-mylyn-connector/README.md

 # Roadmap

-- Remove all the unpackaged plugins of the connector, keep only JIRA related ones (and stash/bitbucket, confluence if it is worth it),
+- Remove all the unpackaged plugins of the connector, keep only JIRA related ones,
-- Make the headless build work again.
+- Make the headless build great again!